The Top Restaurants to try in Greenville SC

-Swamp Rabbit Cafe is one of the favorites in town amongst both locals and tourists.
+Swamp Rabbit Cafe is one of the weekend breakfast favorites in town amongst both locals and tourists.
 If you have ever read anything about Greenville, you probably know about the Swamp Rabbit trail.
-This recreational path, which is popular with both bikers and joggers, has numerous starting points, about town, including the most popular access point behind the Swamp Rabbit Cafe.
-The outdoor patio is perfect during the milder spring and fall season!
+This recreational path, which is popular with both bikers and joggers, has numerous starting points including the most popular access point behind the Swamp Rabbit Cafe.

-Before embarking on the trail, treat yourself to a hot brewed cup of coffee (From wonderful NC based roaster Counter Culture) and a delicious homemade pastry.
+Before embarking on the trail, treat yourself to a hot brewed cup of coffee (From wonderful NC based roaster Counter Culture) and a delicious homemade pastry at Swamp Rabbit Cafe.
 The Swamp Rabbit Cafe is a healthy co-op/coffeehouse, and all of the treats are made using local ingredients.
 The enticing display makes it hard to choose as everything looks more than edible.

 They usually have pretty good donuts (GF available) and the cinnamon rolls are amazing.
 And best of all, the chocolate croissant, is never a disappointment.
 Oh, and if you happen to visit during the fall, treat yourself to the Pumpkin Spice Latte made with real pumpkin!

 Address: 205 Cedar Lane Rd, Greenville, SC 29611

 Bonjour is a charming little crepe shop located in the midst of all the bustle downtown.
 The setting is very nice, and yet this place remains attractively undiscovered.
 Thus, if you are looking for a peaceful brunch experience, Bonjour is the place to be.
 At Bonjour, you can indulge in all sorts of crepes, whether sweet or savory.
 They also serve wonderful Counter Culture coffee, and refills are unlimited.